gnosis/gp-v2-contracts/README.md

 ### Deployed Contract Addresses

-This package additonally contains a `networks.json` file at the root with the address of each deployed contract as well the hash of the Ethereum transaction used to create the contract.
+This package additionally contains a `networks.json` file at the root with the address of each deployed contract as well the hash of the Ethereum transaction used to create the contract.

 ### Solver Authentication